Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Self-Averaging Property of Boosting

 The Bayes' error is $0.20$ and the optimal Bayes' decision boundary is the diagonal of the unit square in $x_1$ and $x_2$.
 Even with this small sample size, AdaBoost interpolates the training data after 10 iterations.
 So we boost for 100 iterations which decomposes into ten sets of ten (which is analogous to the 10 sets of 100 from the 20 dimensional example in the previous section).

 The ten plots in the first two rows in Figure \ref{fig:5d_example} show the performance of the ten classifiers corresponding to this decomposition with respect to a hold out sample of 1000 points.
 Each point in the figure represents a point classified differently from the Bayes rule.
 While each of the ten classifiers in the decomposition classifies a number of these 1000 points incorrectly especially along the Bayes boundary, exactly which points are classified incorrectly varies considerably from one classifier to the next.
 The final classifier (displayed in the last plot), which corresponds to AdaBoost after 100 iterations, makes fewer mistakes than each of the ten individual classifiers.
 Since AdaBoost is a point-wise weighted average of the 10 classifiers, the averaging over the highly variable error locations made by each classifier reduces substantially the number of errors made by the ensemble.
 The percentage of points classified differently from the Bayes' rule by the final classifier is 118/1000=0.118 while after the first ten there were still 162/1000=0.162 classified differently from the Bayes rule.
 Averaged over 200 repetitions of this simulation these numbers are .19 after the first ten iterations and .15 after 100 iterations confirming that the performance does improve by running beyond the point at which interpolation initially occurs as (a result of this self-smoothing).
-For comparison, the nearest neighbor one (interpolating) classifier differs from the Bayes' rule at rate of .26 over the 200 repetitions of this simulation.
-Also note that since that every classifier in the decomposition, as well as the final ensemble classifier, are interpolating classifiers, the in-sample expected difference from the Bayes rule is necessarily equal to the Bayes error rate of 0.20.
-Again, we see that AdaBoost does much worse in-sample than out-of-sample when compared to the Bayes rule.